Hochschild cohomology and quantum Drinfeld Hecke algebras

 for all $a \in A$ and $\beta \in \O^n$ with $|\beta|=m-1$.
 (Note that the relations on dual functions are indeed $v_i^*\wedge v_j^* = - q_{ij}^{-1}v_j^*\wedge v_i^*$, for all $i,j$, as may be determined by applying each side of this equation to $v_i\wedge v_j$ and using the defining relations in $\Wedge_{\bf q}(V)$.)

 We may compute $\HH^m(A \rtimes G)$ as follows:

-Since each element of $(\Ker d^*_3)^G$ is a Hochschild 2-cocycle, it also determines an element of $\Hom_{\CC}((A \rtimes G)^{\ot 2}, A \rtimes G)$ that satisfies the $2$-cocycle condition (\ref{eqn:2-cocycle-condn}).
+Hochschild 2-cocycles give rise to elements of $\Hom_{\CC}((A \rtimes G)^{\ot 2}, A \rtimes G)$ that satisfy the $2$-cocycle condition (\ref{eqn:2-cocycle-condn}).
 We wish to describe this correspondence explicitly.
 To this end, we will next introduce maps that translate between the complex (\ref{new Hom(resolution) with G}) and the bar complex for $A\rtimes G$.

 First we consider chain maps between the quantum Koszul resolution (\ref{label: free resolution}) and the bar resolution of $A$:

 Here the differentials $\delta_i$ in the bar resolution are defined as

 for all $a_0,\ldots,a_{i+1}\in A$.
 We will only need to know the values of $\Psi_2$ on elements of the form $1\ot v_i\ot v_j\ot 1$, and to find these values, we will need to know the values of $\Psi_1$ on $1\ot v_i\ot 1$ and on $1\ot v_iv_j\ot 1$.
 Since the bar resolution consists of free modules, we may choose these values to be any inverse images, under $d_1$, of $\delta_1(1\ot v_i\ot 1)$ and of $\delta_1(1\ot v_iv_j\ot 1)$.
 We choose $\Psi_1(1\ot v_i\ot 1) = 1\ot 1\ot v_i$ and $\Psi_1(1\ot v_iv_j\ot 1) = q_{ij}\ot v_i\ot v_j + q_{ij}v_j\ot 1\ot v_i$.
 It follows that